lando/lando/docs/config/recipes.md

 Recipes
 =======

-Recipes are Lando's highest level abstraction and they contain common mixes of proxy settings, sharing, services and tooling.
+Recipes are Lando's highest level abstraction and they contain common mixes of proxy settings, services and tooling.
 Said another way, recipes are common development use cases and starting points eg `LAMP` or `Drupal 8`.

 To do this, recipes provide a base environment for a common development use case with configurability of its most obvious pieces.
 In your `.lando.yml`: